niqt/ocvdecoder/README.md

 -DOPENCV_EXTRA_FLAGS="-mno-outline-atomics" ..`

 ### Installation
-Thus copy the libraries in the correct path (see in the CMakeFile.txt).
+Thus copy the libraries in the correct path (see in the CMakeList.txt).
 Don't forget to copy the library from the 3rdyparty directory.

 ## Use